Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Introduction

-End-to-end latency of a wireless link experienced by packets is generally composed of four parts: transmission latency, propagation latency, processing latency, and queueing latency \cite{2019-TVT-MyTVT2019, 2018-TCOM-LowLatMMwaveCommun}.
-Processing latency, usually determined by the implemented protocol and hardware efficiency, and propagation latency, roughly depending on the distance between transceivers, often contribute little to the overall latency compared with the other two.
-As data buffer at the transmitter stores the generated packets if the wireless channel is unable to carry them immediately, the queueing latency could be high when the packet arrival rate approaches the packet departure rate.
-The packet latency can even be unbounded if the average number of packets generated in a unit of time equals or exceeds the average number of bits that can be processed \cite{1992-Book-DataNetworks}.
-However, in some mission-critical applications, packets are periodically generated at the transmitter and are required to be successfully delivered to a receiver with a deadline before the next cycle.
+In mission-critical tasks, packets are usually periodically generated at the transmitter and are required to be successfully delivered to a receiver with a deadline before the next cycle.
 Moreover, the packets that fail to reach the destination due to, e.g., deep fading of wireless channels, will become outdated thereafter and will be dropped prior to the next cycle.
 For instance, in the fifth generation (5G) enabled automatic driving system, each vehicle may need to periodically and timely report its location and speed information to its neighbours, indicating that the packets will be dropped once they have been scheduled to transmit whether the transmission is successful or not.
 It can be expected that the latency requirement here is most equivalent to the reliability requirement, where the reliability is generally defined as the probability that a given amount of data is successfully delivered from a source node to a sink node within a certain time period \cite{2018-Proc-URLLWirelessCommunTailRiskScale}.
 In particular, the 3rd generation partnership project (3GPP) defines a general reliability requirement for the 5G ultra-reliable low-latency communication (URLLC) cases such that $32$ bytes of data must be transmitted within $1$ ms with a success probability of $1-10^{-5}$ \cite{2017-3GPP-22261}.
+In the following, we will introduce the related works on reliability guarantee in wireless mission-critical systems and highlight the contributions of this work.